 Required member, District and State of California contributions rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
 The contributions rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
 In accordance with AB 1469, employer contributions into the CalSTRS will be increasing to a total of 19.1 percent of applicable member earnings phased over a seven-year period.
-The contribution rates for each plan for the year ended June 30, 2020, are presented above and the District's total contributions were \$1,688,012.
+The contribution rates for each plan for the year ended June 30, 2021, are presented on the proceeding page and the District's total contributions were \$1,578,609.